munificent/craftinginterpreters/book/optimization.md

 A Value storing an Obj pointer has its sign bit set, but so does any negative number.
 To tell if a Value is an Obj pointer, we need to check that both the sign bit and all of the quiet NaN bits are set.
-This is similar to how we detect the type of the singleton values except this time we use the sign bit as the tag.
+This is similar to how we detect the type of the singleton values, except this time we use the sign bit as the tag.

 ### Value functions